TeamW3rk/ssr-menu/README.md

 ## Usage

+- Install PostgreSQL with the terminal command brew install postgresql
-- From the root directory, run npm start in the terminal to start the server.
+- From the root directory, run npm run server in the terminal to start the server.
--
+- Go to database/index.js and find the comment about the port.
+- To seed data into PostgreSQL, in the terminal, run createdb menus and then run psql menus

 ## Requirements